calcitem/Fairy-Stockfish/README.md

 [![Build Status](https://ci.appveyor.com/api/projects/status/github/official-sanmill/Sanmill?branch=master&svg=true)](https://ci.appveyor.com/project/mcostalba/sanmill/branch/master)

-[Sanmill](https://sanmillchess.org) is a free, powerful UCI chess engine derived from Glaurung 2.1.
+[Sanmill](https://sanmillchess.org) is a free, powerful UCI chess engine derived from Stockfish.
 Sanmill is not a complete chess program and requires a UCI-compatible graphical user interface (GUI) (e.g. XBoard with PolyGlot, Scid, Cute Chess, eboard, Arena, Sigma Chess, Shredder, Chess Partner or Fritz) in order to be used comfortably.
 Read the documentation for your GUI of choice for information